-The application of the Margin of Safety is actually best explained in Graham's definition of investment above, i.e., never risk the principal amount; and is also largely a function of the price paid.
+The application of the Margin of Safety is actually best explained in Graham's definition of investment above, i.e., never risk the principal amount; and is a function of the price paid.

-The Margin of Safety is somewhat similar to what is often referred to in common financial parlance, especially in the context of Fundamental Analysis, as Upside; and is measured on GrahamValue by Intrinsic Value(%).
+The Margin of Safety is somewhat similar to what is often referred to in common financial parlance, especially in the context of Fundamental Analysis, as Upside.

 But do note that the actual Upside value for an investment would normally be higher than its Margin of Safety; since Upside also has to consider any potential future increase in Intrinsic Value of the investment, resulting from retained Earnings and the ensuing growth in Per Share Earnings and Asset Values.

-The Margin of Safety only considers current stock prices and Intrinsic Values, and can be defined as:
+The Margin of Safety only considers current stock prices and Intrinsic Values, and is defined as: